akaminsky/akaminsky.github.io/ai/guitar/ios/README.md

 This keeps credentials secure (server-side only) and allows the app to work without embedding secrets.

 ### Adding New Chords
-Add new chord fingerings in `ChordLibrary.swift`:
+The app includes 200+ chords covering virtually all common guitar chords.
+To add more chord fingerings, edit `ChordLibrary.swift`:
 ```swift
 "ChordName": ChordData(
     fingers: [E, A, D, G, B, e],  // -1 = mute, 0 = open, 1+ = fret